EUROPEAN SOCIETY FOR OCEANISTS (ESfO) CONSTITUTION

 a.
 The ESfO is an interdisciplinary organization; membership is open to anthropologists, linguists, historians, geographers, psychologists and other researchers.

 b.
-Members are Oceanists who have been admitted to membership by decision of the board.
-An applicant for membership may be nominated by any member of the society or may apply directly by filling in the application form.
+Members are Oceanists who have been admitted to membership by decision of the Board.
+An applicant for membership must be sponsored by an existing member of the society.
+Application is by correspondence with the board Chair, and must indicate a sponsor who is a current member.

 c.
 Eligible are people of academic standing who, by virtue of their training, posts held, or works published, can be recognised as professional Oceanists.